Month 1, Day 31, Sunday 12:00 p.m.

-She almost missed it, because the artifact was on a corner shelf among a jumble of other, less dazzling items that most people would have little use for.
-She wouldn’t have even known what it was, if not for the little card attached to it with a string.
-It was made of two glass-and copper spheres.
+She almost missed it, because it sat on a corner shelf among a jumble of less dazzling items that most people would have little use for.
+She wouldn’t have even known what it was if not for the little card attached to it by a string.
+The artifact was composed of two glass-and-copper spheres.
 The large sphere contained a clear liquid, within which a tapered iron needle floated, suspended in the center.
 The second sphere, attached to the top, was much smaller and opened up to allow the user to place something inside it.

 Some of the glass between the embedded copper braces had obviously cracked and been repaired, and the card said the divination only reached out about ten meters from the artifact, but it was perfect for Siobhan.
-When the shop’s proprietor came back out, she bought it for only three gold, after haggling him down due to the obvious damage that had been repaired.
+When the shop’s artificer came back out, she bought it for only three gold after haggling him down due to the obvious damage.

 The stunning wand, which now had twenty-one fresh copies of the standard stunning spell, cost seventeen gold.
-The remote-triggered mine, which had been retooled to cast a single, powerful disintegration spell, cost another twelve gold, and could be triggered by pressing a discreet compressible button.
-Altogether, it was more expensive than she had been expecting, and she wondered if she was being charged a surfeit because her purchases were so obviously illegal.
+The remote-triggered mine, which had been retooled to cast a single, powerful disintegration spell, cost another twelve gold, and could be triggered by pressing a discreet, compressible button.
+Altogether, it was more expensive than she had been expecting, and she wondered if she was being charged extra because her purchases were so obviously illegal.

-Now she only needed to find the most optimal places to create her own safe houses, places where, if everything fell apart, she could escape to, pick up a stash of emergency supplies, and change her appearance.
+Now she only needed to find the most optimal places to set up her own safe houses, places she could escape to, pick up a stash of emergency supplies, and change her appearance.

-The Silk Door could probably be one.
-‘Other than that, I could do either Dryden Manor or the Verdant Stag, but I might actually want to have the emergency stashes somewhere completely unrelated to the Verdant Stag.
+The Silk Door could probably operate as one.
+‘Other than that, I could do either Dryden Manor or the Verdant Stag, but it would be prudent to have the emergency stashes somewhere completely unrelated to the Verdant Stag.
 If I can get to Oliver’s house or the Verdant Stag, I’m likely to be okay.
 I need contingencies for when I can’t go to them for some reason.’

 Siobhan returned to the Silk Door, looking around the little closet for a place to keep a secret stash.
-This room might supposedly be reserved for only her, but others might still enter while she wasn’t there, and she didn’t want to chance her valuable stash being stolen.
+Although the room was reserved only for her, others might still enter while she wasn’t there, and she didn’t want to chance her valuable stash being stolen.

-She divided up some of the basic component supplies she’d bought into the vials and pouches, then made copies of her most useful spells on some new seaweed paper, keeping the arrays small and portable.
-She took one spare outfit for both her male and female form, a basic set of spell-casting supplies—including a small, adjustable-flame oil lantern—and an assortment of coin totaling ten gold, and organized two emergency getaway bags out of the supplies.
-She only had enough clothes for two getaway bags at the moment, but there were enough of the other supplies for a few more stashes that she would create later.
+She divided up some of the basic components she’d bought into the vials and pouches, then made copies of her most useful spells on some new seaweed paper, keeping the arrays small and portable.
+Into a single emergency getaway bag went one spare outfit for both her male and female form, a basic set of spell-casting supplies—including a small, adjustable-flame oil lantern—and an assortment of coin totaling ten gold.
+She only had enough clothes for two full kits, but enough of the other supplies remained for a few more stashes.

-She placed one of the prepared bags and all of the extra supplies in a hollow space between supporting floorboards, underneath the stone veneer.
-Before she sealed the stash up again, she drew a complete spell array for the stone-disintegration spell on the underside of the veneer.
+She placed one of the prepared bags and all the extra supplies in a hollow space between supporting floorboards, underneath the stone veneer.
+Before she sealed the stash up again, she drew a complete spell array for the stone-disintegration and reformation spell on the underside of the veneer.
 That way, if she arrived in a hurry, she wouldn’t need to take time writing it out again.
-She would be able to cast with the spell array whether or not she could see it, as long as she remembered where it was.
+She could cast with the spell array whether or not she could see it, as long as she remembered where it was.
 ‘I should add some dried food rations and a canteen of water,’ she realized as she stood, rubbing her aching knees.
 Best to be prepared for anything, even fleeing into the wilderness.
-If she had the coin, another battle wand would also be optimal, but that wasn’t reasonable in her current straits.
+If she had the coin, another battle wand would be an optimal addition.

 She hesitated over where to put the disintegration mine’s compressible button, which needed to be pressed three times in quick succession to activate the artifact, and was useless if she was over two kilometers away from the mine.

-Eventually, she decided that she currently didn’t have any good space for the button, and decided to follow up on another idea she’d had, using some the last of her leather scraps to create a kind of holster that she could wear around her waist.
-It held her black sapphire Conduit flush against the skin of her side, and a much smaller pouch contained the button, surrounded by stiff enough leather that it would be difficult to trigger by accident.
+Eventually, she decided that she currently didn’t have any good spaces for the button and decided to follow up on another idea she’d had, using the last of her leather mending scraps to create a kind of holster that she could wear around her waist.
+It held her black sapphire Conduit and the beast core Tanya had given her flush against the skin of her left side, over her ribs and in a position where her arm would shield it.
+A much smaller pouch contained the mine’s activation button, surrounded by stiff enough leather that it would be difficult to trigger by accident.

-When she was finished, she moved around while watching herself in the small mirror to test out the new set up, which was much more comfortable than keeping the sapphire tucked inside her boot where it always dug into the skin of her calf.
+She moved around while watching herself in the small mirror to test the holster out.
+It was much more comfortable than keeping the sapphire tucked inside her boot, where it always dug into the skin of her calf.
 The holster’s design required a few tweaks and a color-changing spell to look more like skin, but when she was finished, it was invisible from the outside.
-Even if someone pressed up against her, the leather was angled and tapered such that they might feel something strange, but wouldn’t immediately realize she was keeping something stone-shaped under her clothes.
+Even if someone pressed up against her, the leather was angled and tapered such that they might feel something strange but wouldn’t immediately realize she was keeping something stone-shaped under her clothes.
 She even added some notches that would allow her to adjust it based on the current size of her torso when she switched between forms.